Training-Free Label Space Alignment for Universal Domain Adaptation

 \subsection{Semantic Label Alignment}

-In this subsection, we detail the removal of hypernyms, hyponyms, incorrect (noisy) labels of the source class, and synonyms not present in the WordNet database.
+This subsection elaborates on eliminating semantically ambiguous labels, such as hypernyms, hyponyms, and non-WordNet synonyms.
 We employed semantic similarity to evaluate the relationship between the text representations of the source and candidate labels, based on their embedding distances from the input images.
 If candidate labels have a similar proximity to the image as the source labels, they are deemed identical to the corresponding source label, as displayed in Fig.~\ref{fig:filtering}b.

 {\textbf{Leveraging Semantic Text-Image Similarity.}} Initially, text is converted into semantic embeddings to enable a more precise evaluation of image-text similarity.
 The filtered discovered labels $\Tilde{R}$ are encoded as $\mathbf{z}_{\Tilde{R}} = f_t(\tilde{R})$ using the text encoder $f_t$ of CLIP, and subsequently augmented with the source class embeddings $\mathbf{z}_{C_s} = f_t(C_s)$.
 We assess the similarity between the augmented embedding $\mathbf{z}_{\mathbf{t}} = [\mathbf{z}_{C_s}, \mathbf{z}_{\Tilde{R}}]$, which comprises the source labels $\mathbf{z}_{C_s}$ and the filtered discovered labels $\Tilde{R}$, and the image embedding $\mathbf{z}_v = f_v(X^t)$ produced by CLIP's visual encoder $f_v$.
 This evaluation determines whether the sample belongs to the target private classes or to the shared classes.
-The similarity score $S = sim(\mathbf{z}_v, \mathbf{z}_t)$ indicates if a text is source-related, where $sim(\cdot,\cdot)$ represents a cosine similarity function. $S$ is defined by Eq.~\ref{eq:similarity}.
+The similarity score $\mathbf{S} = sim(\mathbf{z}_v, \mathbf{z}_t)$ indicates if a text is source-related, where $sim(\cdot,\cdot)$ represents a cosine similarity function. $\mathbf{S}$ is defined by Eq.~\ref{eq:similarity}.

 where $N$ denotes the batch size.
-The left part of $S$ indicates the cosine similarity between the image embeddings and the source label embeddings, whereas the right part corresponds to the cosine similarity between the image embeddings and the filtered discovered label embeddings.
+The left portion of $\mathbf{S}$ reflects the cosine similarity between the embedding of the images and source labels, while the right portion represents the cosine similarity between images and the filtered discovered labels.